chriskonnertz/translation-factory/README.md

 Nevertheless you have to publish the assets via: `php artisan vendor:publish --provider="ChrisKonnertz\TranslationFactory\Integration\TranslationFactoryServiceProvider`

-After setup is complete, navigate to `http://<your-domain>/translation-factory` to start.
+Then you may navigate to `http://<your-domain>/translation-factory` to start.

 ## Prepare Laravel